Human rights in the Democratic Republic of the Congo: Freedom of speech and press

+A report in 2006 noted that;

 The law provides for freedom of speech and of the press; however, the transitional government restricted these rights in practice and continued to violate press freedom during the year.
 There were several reports of security forces attacking, arresting, detaining, threatening, or harassing journalists.
 Authorities ordered several radio and television stations to temporarily cease operations for violating the media code of conduct, particularly during the election campaign.

 Individuals could privately criticize the transitional government, its officials, and private citizens without being subject to official reprisals, and during the year such criticism frequently appeared in the media; however, security forces arrested, detained, and harassed politicians and other high-profile figures for criticizing the president or other members of the transitional government (see sections 1.d., 3, and 6.a.).

-Unlike in 2005 there were no reports of human rights activists self-censoring their reports of human rights abuses because of fear of arrest.

 On September 25, the Kindu ANR arrested Shakodi Fazili, president of a civil society organization in Maniema Province, on the order of the province's governor, Koloso Sumaili.
 Sumaili had accused Fazili of exhorting the population to withhold taxes after Vice Governor Boniface Yemba claimed the governor was stealing from the provincial treasury.
 The ANR released Fazili 12 hours later following the personal intervention of the president.

 Theodore Ngoy, charged with insulting the head of state in December 2005, remained in detention until March, when he escaped from a court hearing and found refuge in the South African Embassy.
 The court in which he was charged became defunct with the promulgation of the new constitution on February 18, and all charges against him were dropped by July 30.
 He remained free at year's end.

 A large and active private press functioned throughout the country, and a large number of daily newspapers were licensed to publish.
 The transitional government required every newspaper to pay a $500 (265,000 Congolese francs) license fee and complete several administrative requirements before publishing.
 Many journalists lacked professional training, received little if any salary, and were vulnerable to manipulation by wealthy individuals, government officials, and politicians who provided cash or other benefits to encourage certain types of articles.
 While many newspapers remained critical of the transitional government, many showed bias toward it or particular political parties.
 Although there was no official newspaper, the government press agency published the Daily Bulletin, which included news reports, decrees, and official statements.